 Conventional wisdom holds that Luis Castillo had a poor 2021 season.
 Matt Wilkes and I wrote column after column last year offering theories for what was wrong with Castillo and the changes he needed to make.
 Media coverage of the 2022 season now discusses Castillo as a bounce-back candidate.

-But allow me to push back on that narrative.
+After reflecting on a full season of numbers, allow me to push back on that narrative.

-Looking at the numbers, Castillo’s 2021 season was quite similar to his previous two full seasons in 2018 and 2019.
+Castillo’s 2021 season was quite similar to his previous two full seasons in 2018 and 2019.
 His pitch portfolio was identical, including velocity and usage.
 So were important results metrics: called-strike-whiff percentage, xwOBA (quality and quantity of contact) and fielding-independent xFIP.
 One metric where Castillo did notably worse in 2021 than 2018 and 2019 was his strikeout rate.

 To be sure, none of those full regular seasons was as good as Castillo’s superb 2020, comprised as it was of 12 starts.
 But instead of thinking of 2021 as a year of regression, maybe it’s more accurate to consider Castillo’s COVID-shortened season as the outlier.